Concordium/concordium.github.io/source/shared/net/guides/overview-baker-process.rst

 Step 4: Export the account keys
 -------------------------------

 You must export the account keys of the account you will use as your baker account in Mobile Wallet.
-For instructions, see :ref:`export-import-mw`.
+For instructions, see :ref:`export-import`.

 Step 4: Download and run Concordium Client
 ------------------------------------------